Alabama, Florida State lead Way-Too-Early 2017 Top 25

 Returning starters: 7 offense, 9 defense, 2 special teams

-Key losses: RB Dalvin Cook, WR?
+Key losses: RB Dalvin Cook, OT Roderick Johnson, WR?
 Kermit Whitfield, WR Jesus Wilson, G Kareem Are, DE DeMarcus Walker, CB Marquez White

 Outlook:?Since Clemson is losing star quarterback Deshaun Watson and a boatload of other starters, Florida State might be primed to retake the ACC in 2017.
 Star tailback Dalvin Cook will be sorely missed, but quarterback Deondre Francois was sensational in his first season as a starter.
 FSU's workhorse back next season could be sophomore?
 Jacques Patrick?or incoming freshman Cam Akers, who is enrolling early.
-Junior OT Roderick Johnson?has yet to decide if he will return for his senior season or declare for the NFL draft.
 Most of the Seminoles' defensive starters will be back, including safety?
 Derwin James, who missed much of 2016 with a knee injury, but FSU will really miss DeMarcus Walker's pass-rushing skills (16 sacks, 21.5 tackles for loss).
 FSU opens the season against Alabama in Atlanta and plays Clemson on the road in ACC play, but Louisville and Miami will travel to Tallahassee next season.

 For more on how the Seminoles will look in 2017, check out Florida State's recruiting profile and ESPN RecruitingNation's class rankings.